"Equipped with his five senses, man explores the Universe around him and calls the adventure science" - Edwin P. Hubble

 open-source software SiriL.
 I'm not

-a big fan of using software to
+a big fan of using software to basically

-basically "paint" the image as one would
+"paint" the image as one would like,

-like, instead SiriL just does the
+instead SiriL just does the essential

-essential processing that I would normally
+processing that I would normally do on an

-do on an image but automates and enhances
+image but automates and enhances some

-some capabilities.
+capabilities.
 I use SiriL in a

 4-step process that takes just a few

-minutes to produce a pretty impressive
+minutes to produce a pretty nice

 result.
 A raw, unprocessed, single